telerik/blazor-docs/components/rangeslider/accessibility/wai-aria-support.md

+Out of the box, the Telerik UI for Blazor RangeSlider provides extensive accessibility support and enables users with disabilities to acquire complete control over its features.

-The Telerik UI for Blazor RangeSlider component is [WCAG 2.1 AA](https://www.w3.org/TR/WCAG21/) and [Section 508](http://www.section508.gov/) compliant.
-The component also follows the [WAI-ARIA best practices](https://www.w3.org/WAI/ARIA/apg/) for implementing the keyboard navigation for its component role, and is tested against the popular screen readers.
+The RangeSlider is compliant with the [Web Content Accessibility Guidelines (WCAG) 2.1  AA](https://www.w3.org/TR/WCAG21/) standards](https://www.w3.org/TR/WCAG21/) and [Section 508](http://www.section508.gov/) requirements, follows the [Web Accessibility Initiative - Accessible Rich Internet Applications (WAI-ARIA)](https://www.w3.org/WAI/ARIA/apg/) best practices for implementing the [keyboard navigation](#keyboard-navigation) for its `component` role, provides options for managing its focus and is tested against the most popular screen readers.

-## Wai-Aria
+## WAI-ARIA

+This section lists the selectors, attributes, and behavior patterns supported by the component and its composite elements, if any.

 [Slider accessibility specification]({{slider_a11y_link}})